paheli/indic-viz/README.md

 - ### Window 2 : Visualization

 ## Acknowledgements :
-We would like to thank Ashim Gupta (@ashim95) and Ravi Shankar for their help.
+We would like to thank [Ashim Gupta](https://github.com/ashim95) and Ravi Shankar for their help.